OctopusDeploy/blog/blog/2022-03/octopus-release-2022-q1/index.md

 The Octopus 2022 Q1 release is now available.

-I'm thrilled to share that Configuration as Code (Config as Code) for deployments is now generally available.
-This means you can create  version-controlled projects and see your deployment process in your Git repo next to your application code and evolve them together.
+We're happy to share that Configuration as Code (Config as Code) for deployments is generally available.
+You can create version-controlled projects and see your deployment process in your Git repo next to your application code and evolve them together.

-We're proud to ship our no-compromise solution, and we believe we've built one of the best "as code" implementations.
+We believe our no-compromise solution is one of the best "as code" implementations.
 Config as Code in Octopus delivers the power of Git (branches, commits and history) with the usability of Octopus UI.
-Config as Code is available on Octopus Cloud and ready for download by our self-hosted customers.
+Config as Code is available on Octopus Cloud and ready for [download](https://octopus.com/downloads/) by our self-hosted customers.

 This release also includes other noteworthy updates: